Home Home

 The Coventry Theatre.

-"They changed our local Palias into a...
+"They changed our local Palais into a...
 Bingo Hall??!!
 Sacrilege!
 The Coventry Theatre to me represented many eras of my life as a Coventrian.
 For many years at Christmas-time it was where every lucky kid would go to see the Pantomime.
 'Look out behind you!!' we'd shout as the villain crept up on the hero!.... and we'd all get a box of chocolates as we left after the show.
 My brother once won a car a long time ago, back in 1964.
 It was a Hillman Imp and it was presented to him on the stage there by Dickie Henderson and Jimmy Tarbuck after a 'Variety Performance'.
 The car was driven onto the stage by Jimmy Clitheroe.
 Later it became a cinema and I remember seeing my hero Clint Eastwood there in 'Where Eagles Dare'.

-Incidently, the little shop attached to the Cov' Theatre was the only place in Coventry back then where one could buy a genuine Paddington Bear!
+Incidentally, the little shop attached to the Cov' Theatre was the only place in Coventry back then where one could buy a genuine Paddington Bear!
 Such great memories."

 Apollo Theatre 1985